Health Assured large logo

 Menopause

 Employers that have over 250 employees will be required by law to produce a Menopause Action Plan.
 This will mean that employers will have to implement a plan to help support employees who are going through the menopause.
-Employers with less employees, will be provided with guidance on what types of measures they should be implementing.
+Employers with fewer employees, will be provided with guidance on what types of measures they should be implementing.

 Mental Health & Stress Management